balamurugan-venkadachalam/Vibe-Coding/README.md

 # Task List Application - Built with Cursor AI

-This project demonstrates how to efficiently use Cursor AI to generate a full-stack task management application.
-It showcases the power of AI-assisted development and structured project generation.
+This project demonstrates the power of Vibe coding using Cursor AI to generate a full-stack task management application.
+It showcases how AI-assisted development can enhance productivity and code quality through a collaborative development experience.

 ## Project Overview